BARCELONA ON A PLATE 🍽️

 BEST TAPAS IN BARCELONA

 Tapas are small dishes that fill you up faster than you think.
-You can always ask for more later on.
+You can try 2-3 tapas and order more if still hungry.

 food&drink13